louislam/uptime-kuma/.github/ISSUE_TEMPLATE/--please-go-to--discussion--tab-if-you-want-to-ask-or-share-something.md

 ---
-name: ⚠ Please go to "Discussion" Tab if you want to ask or share something
+name: ⚠ Please go to "Discussions" Tab if you want to ask or share something
 about: BUG REPORT ONLY HERE
 title: ''
 labels: ''